vasup86/linkedInConnect/README.md

 LinkedInConnect is an automation script used to connect with people on LinkedIn.
 Script is used to expand user's network on linkedIn through automation.

 # Tech Stack
-Since this is just a Python script.
-The scipt rquires Python3, selenium and chrome webdriver.
+The script requires Python3, selenium and chrome webdriver.

 # Required changes from the user